 Let children discover the world at their own pace

-Slow Parenting (also called Simplicity Parenting) has rapidly gained popularity in recent years.
+The Slow Parenting movement (also called Simplicity Parenting) has rapidly gained popularity in recent years.
 A plethora of popular books, blogs and podcasts generated a conversation on the topic.
 The outcome - more and more people are opting into the concept of slow and simple.

 Slow Parenting is a reaction to our fast-paced lives.
 Both parents work in most New Zealand families.
 The working week is long - the 40 hour working week seems to be a thing of the past.
 We have less opportunity to switch off due to smartphones and IPads.
 Commuting times are longer.